fnando/paginate/README.md

 end
 ```

-You can specify the default renderer by setting the `Pagination::Config.renderer` option.
+You can specify the default renderer by setting the `Pagination.configuration.renderer` option.

 ```ruby
 Paginate.configure do |config|